Custom systems

 scoped build

-Best when the workflow is clear and the value comes from shipping the system, not debating it for weeks.
+Best when the workflow is clear and the value comes from shipping the automation, AI workflow, dashboard, internal tool, or runtime system instead of debating it for weeks.

 • Runbook, SOP, and handoff instructions